Research in the Schulz Laboratory

 Cultures of Streptomyces cinnamonensis yield specifically modified derivatives of pre-monensin when supplied with the synthetic malonic acid derivatives shown here.

-building block as substrate and the intended modified biosynthesis fails.
+In many cases, enzymes from the biosynthetic reaction cascade do not accept a synthetic building block as substrate and the intended modified biosynthesis fails.
 We recently introduced the enzyme-directed mutasynthesis as a concept to engineer the substrate specificity of key enzymes from polyketide biosynthesis facilitate the acceptance of malonic acid-based building blocks into a natural

 product.
 In a first study, organic synthesis, enzyme engineering and fermentation technology are combined towards the derivatization of the antibiotic erythromycin A.